 Film credit: David Chater, Quince Media

-Photo credits in slideshow order: Jeany Cronk, Marcel Koning, Victoria Koning, Susana Iwase, Marc Tigrane
+Photo credits: Jeany Cronk, Marcel Koning, Victoria Koning, Susana Iwase, Marc Tigrane